muarshad01/Quran_Progress/al_kahf/notes01.md

 ***

 * The three main branches (or "sects") of Christianity are:
-1. Catholic
+1. Roman Catholic
-2. Protestant, and
+2. Protestant
-3. Eastern Orthodox.
+3. Eastern Orthodox

 ***